sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Invalid schedule value for transfer "%(name)s". %(details)s
+:Message: Less than %(minimum_count)s files were successfully transferred in the last %(success_interval)s seconds.
+Transfer count: %(transfer_count)s.
-:Groups: transfer-job, failure, client-side
+:Groups: transfer, failure, failure-specific, client-side
-:From version: 3.0.0
+:From version: 5.1.0
-:To version: 3.44.0
 :Description: None
 :Data:
-  :name: Name of the transfer with invalid configuration.
+  :minimum_count: The configured minimum transferred files.

+  :success_interval: Time interval in seconds used to count the transferred files.

+  :transfer_count: Number of files successfully transferred in the configured interval.